8 Best Pocket Pistols for Every Day Carry [2023]

 The other contender is the S&W Shield Plus.

-it's optics ready, it has a (proprietary) accessory rail, and the grip's magwell is made for easier reloading.
+It's optics ready, it has an accessory rail, and the grip's magwell makes reloading easier.

 But the Shield Plus has a better trigger - the best out of any pistol on this page.